-The flag of the Cook Islands (Maori: Te pīwari o ngā Kuki Airani) is a blue ensign consisting of the Union Flag on the top left and fifteen white stars lined up in a circle on the right.
-The Union Flag is a symbol of the country's historical ties with the United Kingdom and the Commonwealth.
-The fifteen stars represent the fifteen islands that make up the Cook Islands.
-The height-to-width ratio in the flag is 1:2, and the flag was adopted on August 4, 1979.
+The flag of the Cook Islands (Maori: Te pīwari o ngā Kuki Airani) is a striking blue ensign featuring the Union Flag in the top left corner and fifteen white stars arranged in a circle on the right.
+The prominent Union Flag represents the nation's historical relationship with the United Kingdom and its status as a member of the Commonwealth.
+The fifteen stars symbolize the fifteen islands that collectively form the Cook Islands, epitomizing unity and solidarity among the archipelago's communities.
+The blue backdrop signifies the surrounding ocean, emphasizing the Cook Islands' marine resources and its vital connection to the Pacific Ocean.
+This design, therefore, encapsulates the nation's history, unity, and close association with the sea.

 The Cook Islands is a self-governing island country in the South Pacific Ocean that is in free association with New Zealand.
 Its capital is Avarua, and its population is about 17,459 (2016).